everythoughthelps/kitti_dense_depth_generation_from_velodyne/README.md

 ## In-painting

-- Firstly, you can generate the **projected** depth ground-truth by running the python code provided by:
+- Firstly, you can generate the **projected** depth ground-truth from velodyne point cloud by running the python code provided by:

 https://github.com/danxuhk/StructuredAttentionDepthEstimation